MaayanLab/clustergrammer/docs/_build_html/_sources/getting_started.txt

 Getting Started Web Development
 ================================
+Clustergrammer can be used to generate a interactive visualizations for your web application.
 Clustergrammer consists of two parts:

-#. front-end JavaScript library Clustergrammer.js makes the interactive visualization
+#. the front-end Clustergrammer.js JavaScript library makes the interactive visualization
-#. back-end Clustergrammer.py clusters a matrix of data and makes the JSON for the front-end
+#. the back-end Clustergrammer.py Python library clusters a matrix of data and makes the JSON for the front-end

 These libraries can be installed npm, ``npm install Clustergrammer``, and pip, ``pip install clustergrammer``, respectively.

-The easiest way to visualize a matrix of your own data on a webpage is to follow the example :ref:`python_workflow_example`.
+The easiest way to generate a visualize of your own data on a webpage is to:

+#. follow the :ref:`python_workflow_example` to cluster your matrix and generate the front-end JSON
+#. then use the :ref:`example_pages` workflow to visualize your calculated JSON